troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/project-name/README.md

   "explanation": "All required PPE detected and no hazards present."
 }
 # 5. Limitations
-The CPU training being super slow:
+The CPU training is very slow:
-YOLOv11 performs better with GPU acceleration.
+YOLOv11 works better with GPU acceleration.

-# Small dataset limitations
+Small dataset has drawbacks:
-Some PPE categories might have lower recall because of limited samples.
+Some PPE categories might contain lower recall because of limited samples.

 Occlusions decrease accuracy:
 Goggles and gloves might be skipped when they're partially hidden.

-Hazard categories depend on dataset quality:
+Hazard categories vary on dataset quality:
-If hazards are under‑represented, detection might be weaker.
+If hazards are overlooked, that might lead to detection to be weaker.

-LLM reasoning is deterministic:
+LLM reasoning is predetermined:
 It just uses created detections — no external knowledge.

 # 6. License